japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 When a task has finished successfully (i.e. `Success` end reason), `handleTaskCompletion` marks the partition as no longer pending (i.e. the partition the task worked on is removed from `pendingPartitions` of the stage).

-NOTE: A `Stage` tracks its own pending partitions using xref:scheduler:Stage.adoc#pendingPartitions[`pendingPartitions` property].
+NOTE: A `Stage` tracks its own pending partitions using scheduler:Stage.md#pendingPartitions[`pendingPartitions` property].

 `handleTaskCompletion` branches off given the type of the task that completed, i.e. <<handleTaskCompletion-Success-ShuffleMapTask, ShuffleMapTask>> and <<handleTaskCompletion-Success-ResultTask, ResultTask>>.

 ==== [[handleTaskCompletion-Success-ResultTask]] Handling Successful `ResultTask` Completion

-For xref:scheduler:ResultTask.adoc[ResultTask], the stage is assumed a xref:scheduler:ResultStage.adoc[ResultStage].
+For scheduler:ResultTask.md[ResultTask], the stage is assumed a scheduler:ResultStage.md[ResultStage].

 `handleTaskCompletion` finds the `ActiveJob` associated with the `ResultStage`.

-NOTE: xref:scheduler:ResultStage.adoc[ResultStage] tracks the optional `ActiveJob` as xref:scheduler:ResultStage.adoc#activeJob[`activeJob` property].
+NOTE: scheduler:ResultStage.md[ResultStage] tracks the optional `ActiveJob` as scheduler:ResultStage.md#activeJob[`activeJob` property].
 There could only be one active job for a `ResultStage`.

 If there is _no_ job for the `ResultStage`, you should see the following INFO message in the logs: